Pringles Not A Potato Chip?

 Once Pringles argued to avoid taxes that there Pringles chips are so low in potato content that in fact, there is no potato content at all.

-Are Pringles Bad For You?
+Is Pringles Bad For You?

 One of the chemicals found in Pringles is Acrylamide, which is neurotoxic chemical causing cancer.
-When food rich is carbohydrate are cooked at high temperature, Acrylamide is created.
+When food rich in carbohydrate are cooked at high temperature, Acrylamide is created.
 And there is no surprise that it can be commonly found in chips.

 The federal limit is in 8 ounces of drinking water, 0.12 micrograms of acrylamide are found.
 The 2005 report “How Potato Chips Stack Up: Levels of Cancer-Causing Acrylamide in Popular Brands of Potato Chips” found that all potato chip products tested exceeded that legal limit of acrylamide by a minimum of 39 times and as much as 910 times!